Navigate to main page content

 6. Somalia;

-7. Transnistria region;
+7. Transnistria region.

-Additional observations
+Additional information

 • On 19 April 2021, US OFAC introduced new restrictions against 9 Belarusian businesses.
 The list of companies is provided on the official OFAC website.
 Sanctions are also imposed on companies and/or entities, in which listed sanctioned Belarusian companies own 50% or a larger part of shares.